The dissertation is a substantial work of original scholarship usually ranging in length from 200 to 450 double-spaced pages.

 3. Defense of the Prospectus

-Formal approval of the prospectus follows after a successful oral defense of the proposal, which shall be advertised in advance and open to the public.
+Formal approval of the prospectus follows after a successful oral defense of the proposal, which shall be advertised in advance and open to Political Science Department faculty and graduate students.

-The format of a typical oral defense is as follows: (1) introductory remarks by the principal advisor; (2) a brief overview of the proposed thesis project by you; (3) questions from the dissertation committee members; (4) questions from the general public.
+The format of a typical oral defense is as follows: (1) introductory remarks by the principal advisor; (2) a brief overview of the proposed thesis project by you; (3) questions from the dissertation committee members; (4) questions from the general public, time permitting.
+The student will make a 10-15 minute presentation of the prospectus and then will be asked questions by any faculty members first and, time permitting, fellow graduate students in the room.

 Immediately following the question session, the dissertation committee shall meet in executive session to determine whether the prospectus should be approved.
 There are three options available to the committee: